desaiashu/maya/README.md

 - Better communication on this page...
 - Change to twilio OTP?
 SMS for OTP?

-- Figure out how to add meta tags (title/desc) to individual chat pages
+#### p2

+- Highlight which "points of view" have a conversation to reference

 - Index DB
 - Improve performance of refresh command